 In the December 2000 CBP, you will note a drop in the number of establishments.
 As well in the June 2005 CBP, the number of smaller establishments significantly declined.
+Effects on larger units should be seen in the December 2005 issue.
 These decreases should be attributed, not to economic factors, but to the change in methodology.
 During the last few years, the Business Register Division has analyzed new administrative sources in order to detect more rapidly and accurately business closures.
 This has resulted in the use of new signals that are now part of the processes to update the Business Register.
+Subsequent to the introduction of the new processing methods, the situation will stabilize for future data reference periods.

 The December 2007 version of the CBP is based on the redesigned Business Register.
 The statistical structure (including establishments) has been simplified to better reflect the operating structure of the business.
-As a result, there is a decrease in the number of establishments compared to the June 2007 version.
+As a result, there is a decrease in the number of establishments.